 Chicago Collections is committed to preserving and sharing Chicago’s rich history and culture.
 Our region’s heritage should be available for all of us to explore— freely, easily, and openly.
 We want to keep Chicago’s history alive and evolving.
 Find out more about Chicago Collections' current and future programs and initiatives.

-Chicago Collections' current Strategic Plan focuses on the organizational goals of enhancing public access to rich, Chicago-focused collections, fostering an engaged community through programming, building a strong involved membership and sustaining an effective, efficient organization.
-The Plan includes activities/programs, timelines and measurements of impact.
+Chicago Collections' current Strategic Plan focuses on the organizational goals of enhancing public access and engagement with Chicago-focused collections, fostering and supporting a strong, involved community of members and the public, and sustaining and growing an effective, efficient forward-looking organization.
+The Plan includes activities/programs, timelines, and measurements of impact.